Marks & Spencer: Restructuring

 Twenty-two unprofitable and minor food stores, including branches in Ripon and Balham, were closed in early 2009 as part of a cost-cutting measure.
 In August 2010, it was confirmed that the Grantham branch of M&S would close, along with two other Lincolnshire branches in Skegness and Scunthorpe, owing to low sales in these older format stores.
 These decisions met with protests from the local communities and petitions were signed in support of retaining the stores, although the closures went ahead.

 The Retail Knowledge Bank conducted an audit of the company's brands in August 2010, and revealed that sales of womenswear were at a 10-year low.
 Drapers magazine claimed that Per Una was the only clothing brand not at risk of being axed while Marc Bolland, the chief executive, considered which brands would be retained.

-In October 2010, chairman Sir Stuart Rose was a signatory to a letter to The Daily Telegraph which stated that "The private sector should be more than capable of generating additional jobs to replace those lost in the public sector, and the redeployment of people to more productive activities will improve economic performance, so generating more employment opportunities", despite recent job cuts of 1,000 staff.
+In October 2010, chairman Sir Stuart Rose was a signatory of a letter to The Daily Telegraph stating that "The private sector should be more than capable of generating additional jobs to replace those lost in the public sector, and the redeployment of people to more productive activities will improve economic performance, so generating more employment opportunities", despite recent job cuts of 1,000 staff.

 On 9 November 2010, Bolland revealed plans to strengthen the company's overall brand image and targeting sales of between £800 million and £1 billion for which company will increase capital expenditure to £850 million to £900 million over the next three years to fund the plans.
 The plan also involved the discontinuation of its 'Portfolio' fashion brand and the sale of electrical products.
 The company announced a new marketing strapline, 'Only at M&S', and that it would revamp its website.
 Bolland ordered a new store design in May 2011, and it was announced that the company would spend around £600 million between 2011 and 2014 on its UK stores.

-In May 2013, some Marks & Spencer customers claimed that the chain's contactless payment terminals have taken money from cards other than the ones intended for payment.
+In May 2013, some Marks & Spencer customers claimed that the chain's contactless payment terminals had taken money from cards other than the ones intended for payment.
 Contactless cards are supposed to be within about 4 cm of the front of the terminal to work.
 M&S investigated the incident and confirmed the new system had been extensively tested and was robust.
 It had rolled out the contactless payments system, provided by Visa Europe, to 644 UK stores.